-Based on 2016-2017 Talent Shortage Survey, IT professionals constitute the second biggest talent shortage group globally and one of the hardest groups of professionals to recruit.
-LinkedIn is the go-to place for sourcing software developers for majority of recruiters, so it’s a very crowded and competitive space.
+According to the Manpower Group Talent Shortage 2020 report, IT skills are the sixth most sought-after skills on the market.
+LinkedIn is the go-to place for sourcing software developers for the majority of recruiters, so it’s a very crowded and competitive space.
 The higher the demand for top tech talent, the more efficient you need to be with your sourcing.
 In this post, we explain how to source software developers from LinkedIn.

 In order to maximize the potential of a very limited talent pool, you need to get the most data from LinkedIn, be creative, and make the most out of the tools available to you.
 It takes a certain amount of experience to work out an effective pattern – here’s how to become a LinkedIn sourcing superstar.

 - Recruiting with LinkedIn

 - Talent pool size

 - Iterative search

 - Location & willingness to relocate